GClunies/data-engineering-zoomcamp/README.md

 # Data Engineering Zoomcamp
 Personal work and notes for the Data Engineering Zoomcamp course (self-paced).
-I've modified and added to the notes from the course to suit my needs.
+I've modified and added to the notes from the course to suit my needs (i.e., removing all window instructions).

 ## Dev Environment
 Setup steps for my environment can be found